xprogamer008/TheOtherHostRoles/README.md

 He can report bodies to revive them but he doesn't suicide like the [Alturist](#alturist).<br>
 Optionally he can have arrows pointing towards bodies.<br>

-[QUICK NOTE, This role may have some bugs due to it made by being a bug in the Amnesiacs code]

 ### Revived

 Create and idea by EXC4LIBUR